AnanyaGanguly-14/BeverageManagemnt/README.md

 Project Overview: BeverageManagement

-Solution Structure
+Solution Structure -
     The BeverageManagement solution consists of one startup project and three supporting class libraries:

-Startup Project:
+Startup Project: BeverageManagement

-BeverageManagement

 Class Libraries:

-Common – Contains utility classes, shared constants, helpers, etc.
+  Common – Contains class, interface.
   DalLayer – Responsible for data access logic and communication with the database.
   Model – Contains entity classes and potentially view models used across the solution.

 Core Features
   This application provides functionality for managing:

-CRUD operations on:
+  1. CRUD operations on:
       Beverage Categories
       Beverage Details

-Order Placement functionality
+  2. Order Placement functionality

-System
+System Design & Architecture Highlights
+ 1. Authorization – Basic role-based access control implemented.
+ 2.Validation – Input validation in both frontend and backend layers.
+ 3.Exception Handling – Centralized error handling approach in place.
+ 4.Database Scripts – SQL script (BeverageManagement.sql) included for schema and seed data setup.

+Configuration Requirements
+-To run the application:
+    Update the database connection string in appsettings.json:
+    "ConnectionStrings": {
+        "DefaultConnection": "<Your_Connection_String>"
+      }
+- Execute the BeverageManagement.sql script to set up the database.

+Scope for Improvement with respect to current development
+1. Introduction of DTOs (Data Transfer Objects) Current Issue: UI and backend are tightly coupled with the model layer.

+  Improvement: Use DTOs to decouple UI from internal domain models.
+This provides better control over exposed data and enhances security   and maintainability.

+2. Centralized Error Handling Framework
+3. Enhanced Input Validation